-Lots of people spend hours writing interesting and engaging content to promote their business, hoping to get coverage in a magazine.
+Lots of people quite rightly have content creation as one of their marketing goals and spend hours writing interesting and engaging content to promote their business, hoping to get coverage in a magazine.
 They suddenly realise as an afterthought they need to give it a headline and add one quickly, before sending it to the editorial team.

 A strong headline will serve to grab the attention of the editor when he or she is reviewing submitted articles.
 Getting published is only half the battle though if no one reads your article.